Urology Referrals

 - Urinary tract calculi (external link)

-Please include all investigations, bladder diary, relevant STI screening and previous conservative management information is included within your referral to ensure all criteria are met.
+Please ensure all investigations, bladder diary, relevant STI screening and previous conservative management information is included with your referral to ensure all criteria are met.

-If a specific test result is unable to be obtained due to access, financial, religious, cultural or consent reasons a Clinical Override may be requested.
+If a specific test result cannot be obtained due to access, financial, religious, cultural or consent reasons, a Clinical Override may be requested.
 This reason must be clearly articulated in the referral.

 Minimum standard referral is included in the standard referral template (external link) and available on the Department of Health website (external link).